 The Bottom Line: Drinking coffee, especially the decaffeinated variety, can suppress appetite for up to three hours.

-In most cases, the brain is perfectly aware whether you are hungry or full.
+In most cases, the brain is perfectly aware of whether you are hungry or full.

 One problem occurs if you eat quickly or get distracted.
 It can be harder for your brain to get the message that you are full.

-You can solve this problem by focusing on the foods in front of you and getting rid of any distractions—this is a key element of mindful eating.
+You can solve this problem by focusing on the foods in front of you and getting rid of any distractions—this is a critical element of mindful eating.

-Research has proven when an individual practices mindfulness when eating, they will derive more pleasure from the meal.
+Research has proven when an individual practices mindfulness when eating, they will derive more pleasure from the meal, says Today’s Dietitian.
 This places focus on the quality of the meal rather than the quantity.
 This lessens the potential for binge eating.
-(5)

-There appears to be a link to connect hunger, what the eyes can see and fullness.
+There appears to be a link to connect hunger to what the eyes can see and fullness.

-In one experiment participants were offered two milkshakes that were the same.
+In one experiment (Journal of Health Psychology), participants were offered two milkshakes that were the same.
 One of the milkshakes was called “620 calorie indulgence” while the other one was identified with a “120 calorie-sensible” label.

-Even though both groups consumed identical calories, the levels of hunger hormones dropped more for those participants who thought they had consumed the “indulgent” drink.
-(6)
+Even though both groups consumed the same calories, the levels of hunger hormones dropped more for those participants who thought they had consumed the “indulgent” drink.

 When an individual believes a drink has more calories than it does, it can also succeed in activating those areas of the brain that trigger the feeling of being full, suggests one study in Molecular Metabolism.

 Since what you see can have a direct influence on how full you feel, it can be quite beneficial to be mindful of what you eat.